mithi/react-philosophies/README.md

 1. Do you really need [`Redux`](https://redux.js.org/)?
 It's possible.
 But keep in mind that React is already a [state management library](https://kentcdodds.com/blog/application-state-management-with-react).
 2. Do you really need [`Apollo client`](https://www.apollographql.com/docs/react/) ?
 Apollo client has many awesome features, like manual normalization.
 However, it will significantly increase your bundle size.
 If your application only makes use of features that are not unique to Apollo client , consider using a smaller library such as [`react-query`](https://react-query.tanstack.com/comparison) or [`SWR`](https://github.com/vercel/swr) (or none at all).
 3. [`Axios`](https://github.com/axios/axios)?
 Axios is a great library with features that are not easily replicable with native `fetch`.
-But if the only reason for using Axios is that it has a better looking API, then consider just using a wrapper on top of fetch(such as [`redaxios`](https://github.com/developit/redaxios)).
+But if the only reason for using Axios is that it has a better looking API, then consider just using a wrapper on top of fetch (such as [`redaxios`](https://github.com/developit/redaxios) or your own).
 Determine whether or not your application is actually using Axios's best features.
 4. [`Lodash`](https://lodash.com/)/[`underscoreJS`](https://underscorejs.org/)? [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore)
 5. [`MomentJS`](https://momentjs.com/)? [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs)
-6. You might not need `Context` for theming (`light` and `dark` mode), consider using [`css variables`](https://epicreact.dev/css-variables) instead.
+6. You might not need `Context` for theming (`light`/`dark` mode), consider using [`css variables`](https://epicreact.dev/css-variables) instead.
 7. You might not even need `Javascript`.
 CSS is powerful. [you-dont-need/You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript)

 #### 1.2.2 Eliminate code with techniques not unique to `React`